 - "Services" means the services as defined in the Terms of Service.

-- The terms "controller", "processor" "data subject", "personal data", "personal data breach" and "processing" shall have the meaning set out in the GDPR.
+- The terms "controller", "processor" "data subject", "personal data", "personal data breach" and "processing" shall have the meaning set out in the GDPR and UK GDPR.

 2. Controller-Processor Clauses